ie3-institute/simona/docs/readthedocs/developersguide.md

 ### Tests

-Ensure the proper function of your code by [test driven development (TDD)](https://www.guru99.com/test-driven-development.html).
 We have good experiences using [ScalaTest](https://www.scalatest.org/) and [Spock](http://spockframework.org/) as testing frameworks.
 Please do not only try to achieve a high _line coverage_, but also aim at covering as many [_branches_](https://en.wikipedia.org/wiki/Code_coverage) as possible.
 In order to execute _all_ available tests, execute `gradle test` or comment `!test` on your PR, which automatically queues a run in our CI.

+When practical, we like to use [test driven development (TDD)](https://www.guru99.com/test-driven-development.html):
-In general, it pays off to write a failing test first for new functionality to be implemented, then implement and alter the implementation until the tests pass.
+It can pay off to write a failing test first for new functionality to be implemented, then implement and alter the implementation until the tests pass.

 ### Coding conventions